aw0007/aw0007.github.io/_personal/personal.md

 # 🚀 My Journey in Economics, Data Science & Research

-From Niamey to Paris, my journey reflects a deep passion for research, data analysis, and global economic development.
+From Niamey to Paris and Montreal, my academic and professional journey reflects a deep passion for research, data analysis, and global economic development.

 ---